Randumbdude/Botnet/README.md

 # Botnet
-Simple Botnet Written In c#
+Simple TCP Botnet Written In c#

 Work In Progress